Chief Seattle's speech: The oldest version: 1887

 According to Smith's recollection, Doc Maynard introduced Governor Stevens, who then briefly explained his mission, which was already well understood by all present.
 Chief Seattle then rose to speak.
 He rested his hand upon the head of the much smaller Stevens, and declaimed with great dignity for an extended period.
 Smith then presents a detailed translation of the speech.
 However, recent scholarship questions the authenticity of Smith's version of the speech.
 Chief Seattle most probably spoke in the Lushootseed language, and someone then translated his words into Chinook Jargon, a limited trading language, that a third person then translated into English.
 But Smith's English version is in a flowery Victorian prose, and Smith noted that he had recorded "but a fragment of his [Seattle's] speech".
-Moreover, Smith's version of the speech does not square with the recollections of other witnesses; and as we have seen, Smith himself may not have been present as a witness.
+Moreover, Smith's version of the speech does not square with the recollections of other witnesses (Smith himself may not have been present as a witness.)
 As a result of such discrepancies, staff of the National Archives in Washington, DC, concluded that the speech is most likely fiction.

 However, a spokesperson for the Suquamish Nation has said that according to their traditions, Smith consulted the tribal elders numerous times before publishing his transcript of the speech in 1887.
 The elders apparently saw the notes Smith took while listening to the speech.
 The elders' approval of Smith's transcript, if real, would give that version the status of an authentic version.
-Smith's notes are no longer extant.
-They may have been lost in the Great Seattle Fire, when Smith's office burned down.
+Smith's notes are not known to survive; they may have been lost when Smith's office burned in the Great Seattle Fire.

-As for Smith's waiting thirty years to publish his transcript of the speech, it is commonly believed that Smith's reason for publishing the speech was political.
-Newly arrived immigrants were starting to overpower the original pioneers who had dominated local politics.
+Smith waited thirty years to publish his transcript of the speech, and it is commonly believed that Smith did so for political reasons.
+Newly-arrived immigrants were starting to threaten the status of the white settlers who had dominated local politics.
 There was a bitterly contested election, with one newspaper claiming these new immigrants wanted "the overthrow of our institutions, ... rob you ... of home, of country and of religion."
-When Smith had Chief Seattle waxing rhetorical about the demise of the native peoples, was he also talking about the demise of the original pioneers who found themselves denounced as "obstacles in the way of progress," as "old mossbacks", with some even calling for their hanging?
+Some claim that Smith used the speech to talk about the demise of the original pioneers that were denounced as "obstacles in the way of progress," and as "old mossbacks".